- Unpaid Volunteer Role

 About the Trust

-We provide services across six boroughs of Greater Manchester - Bury, Oldham, Rochdale, Stockport, Tameside and Glossop and Trafford – with a combined population of more than 1.3 million people.
+We are proud to provide high quality mental health, learning disability and community services across six boroughs of Greater Manchester - Bury, Oldham, Rochdale, Stockport, Tameside and Glossop and Trafford.

 We consider ourselves lucky to be based just a few miles from the wonderful city of Manchester.
 If you’re looking to re-locate, there’s no GREATER place to live and work than MANCHESTER.